neuromechanist/bids-examples/emg_examples/Fields necessary to describe EMG-BIDS recordings.md

 Discussion:

-**Would the recordings of all sensors/systems go in a single data file, or in multiple data files like for motion capture with different “tracking systems” (see below)?**
+**Would the recordings of all sensors/systems go in a single data file, or in multiple data files like for motion capture with different "tracking systems" (see below)?**

 * If in multiple data files, then each data file has its own metadata sidecar files, and we only have to solve the metadata for each sensor/system separately.
 * Should we consider a case that all EMG recordings are in a single file?
 If no, what is the limit?
 Many systems (Delsys, TMSi, OTB) will record EMG files in a single file, irrespective of how many channels there are or if they are bipolar or unipolar, as long as they are from the same manufacturer.

-The [BIDS-motion](https://bids-specification.readthedocs.io/en/stable/modality-specific-files/motion.html) standard defines a tracking system as: *“A tracking system is defined as a group of motion channels that share hardware properties (the recording device) and software properties (the recording duration and number of samples).
+The [BIDS-motion](https://bids-specification.readthedocs.io/en/stable/modality-specific-files/motion.html) standard defines a tracking system as: *"A tracking system is defined as a group of motion channels that share hardware properties (the recording device) and software properties (the recording duration and number of samples).
 For example, if the position time series of multiple optical markers is processed via one recording unit, this MAY be defined as a single tracking system.
-Note that it is not uncommon to have multiple tracking systems to record at the same time”* and specifies *“Motion data from one tracking system MUST be stored in a single \*\_motion.tsv file“.*
+Note that it is not uncommon to have multiple tracking systems to record at the same time"* and specifies *"Motion data from one tracking system MUST be stored in a single \*\_motion.tsv file".*

 A separately placed IMU sensor with 3 accelerometers and 3 gyros like the ones in example 6/7 are considered a single tracking system.
 The motion capture with reflective spheres in example 7 is considered a single tracking system (since one pair of synchronized stereo cameras).